jpaulm/gofbp/README.md

 This repo is for early testing of GoFBP ideas and trial balloons!

-New test case working using ConcatStr.

-Way too much logging - have to make that optional - use a JSON file...?
+Bug in latest test case - have to retest earlier tests

-Two test cases:
+Three test cases:

 - 2 Senders, one Receiver

 - 2 Senders, with outputs concatenated using ConcatStr

+- stream of IPs being distributed among several Receivers

+Note: way too much logging - have to make that optional - use a JSON file...?